sPyOpenSource/jcore/x86_64-efi/README.md

 -------------------

 For boot partition, UEFI version relies on any file system that's supported by EFI Simple File System Protocol.
+This implementation supports both SHA-XOR-CBC and AES-256-CBC cipher.

 Installation
 ------------